A National Park or National Park Reserve: Why? Why not?

 Private land is the bulk of the proposal.
 It is interspersed throughout the proposed park zone.
 Some of the private parcels are less than 100 acres (40 hectares), some of the private parcels are 1000 acres (400 hectares) or more.
 Most of the private land is mountainous.
 Some of the private land is ranchland.
 Some of the private land is currently used for producing grapes, fruit, vegetables and hay.

 Park proponents have gone far afield to solicit support for the proposal.
-When it seemed that locals weren’t taking notice, the park proponenets decided to “divide-and-conquer”.
-They embarked upon a series of meetings in towns hundreds of miles away from the proposed national park zone, spin-doctoring their platform sufficiently that they left out pretty-much everything contradictory to their speel.
+They embarked upon a series of news stories and meetings in towns hundreds of miles away from the proposed national park zone.
 Park proponents accused locals and politicians of indifference.
-Those same people who lived hundreds of miles away – and who had nothing to lose – were led to believe the “National Park” was the only way to protect the little creatures that can’t protect themselves.
-They were also led to believe that ranchers are bad guys because they allow their beef cattle to destroy the wilderness.
+Those same people who lived hundreds of miles away – and who had nothing to lose – were led to believe the “National Park” was the only way to protect the diminishing natural resources.
+Park proponents originally portrayed ranchers as a menace whose cattle destroy the wilderness.

 In 2013, Linda Larson was elected in the British Columbia Provincial Election to serve in the BC Legislature.
 Her election platform included a promise that she would back the ranchers, hunters and recreation users, all of whom contribute significantly to the local and regional economy.
 Linda currently serves as the MLA for Boundary-Similkameen.

 Currently, National Parks in Canada are federal jurisdiction.
-Parks regulations prohibit a domestic animal of any kind (dog, horse, cow, etc) unless it is under the direct control of a person ie) leashed, harnessed or bridled.
-That’s the way it has been for more than a hundred years.
-Reverting ownership and reverting jurisdiction from provincial to federal departments can take years and thousands of manhours.
+For more than 100 years, Parks Canada regulations have prohibited a domestic animal of any kind (dog, horse, cow, etc) unless it is under the direct control of a person ie) leashed, harnessed or bridled.
+Reverting ownership and reverting jurisdiction from provincial to federal departments could take years and thousands of manhours.

 The jurisdiction of what is “provincial” and what is “federal” was set out in the Constitution Act of 1867.
-Anyone who wants to change that had best have deep pockets and a lot of time.
-That being said, because of the fact that provincial and federal jurisdictions differ, moving regulations and laws from provincial jurisdiction to federal jurisdiction can – in some instances – be impossible.
+Because provincial and federal jurisdictions differ, moving regulations and laws from provincial jurisdiction to federal jurisdiction can – in some instances – be impossible.
 The rights that ranchers, recreational users, utility companies and others enjoy under provincial jurisdiction may simply not be possible under federal jurisdiction.

 Establishing a National Park is the first step.
-Then comes annual maintenance.
-Those costs include fire suppression; weed and invasive plant control; fence maintenance; road maintenance; cattleguard maintenance; maintenance of any fire lookout cabins; and watershed protection to name a few.
-Every community in the South Okanagan and South Similkameen gets its drinking water from water that flowed downhill.
-That water flowed downhill from the uplands.
+There is annual maintenance for fire suppression; weed and invasive plant control; fence maintenance; road maintenance; cattleguard maintenance; maintenance of any fire lookout cabins; and watershed protection to name a few.
+Every community in the South Okanagan and South Similkameen gets its drinking water from water that flowed downhill from the uplands.

-If the Government of British Columbia hands over the tracts of land identified in the 2010 Parks Canada proposal; and if Parks Canada takes over management of the tenures and leases currently managed by the BC Ministry of Forests, Lands and Natural Resource Operations, there will indeed be overhead costs.
+If Parks Canada takes over management of the tenures and leases currently managed by the BC Ministry of Forests, Lands and Natural Resource Operations, there will indeed be overhead costs.
 Parks Canada will need to employ staff to oversee the list of grazing tenures (10-year term); hay-cutting tenures (10-year term); grazing permits (1 to 5-year term); hay-cutting permits (1 to 5-year term); grazing leases (20-year term); water licenses; registered traplines; guide outfitter permits; electrical, pipeline and utility right-of-ways; and communications tower easements.
 They will also need to negotiate separate agreements to maintain the area for helicopter training, a practice that has been ongoing for many years.
 And they’ll hopefully protect all the benign activities that one can already do in the great outdoors where the proposed national park zone is.

 The provincial crown land in the proposed national park area is critical grazing land for the region’s beef industry.
 Thousands of cattle range in the timber, grasslands, streams, logging roads and back country of the BC Southern Interior.
 The handful of ranches in the South Similkameen and South Okanagan would simply not survive if a national park was imposed.
 Those same ranchers already truck some of their cattle more than 300 km to get them to and from summer pastures because there is more demand than available grazing land.
 The rich valley floors are used to grow hay for those same cattle to eat during winter: BC Southern Interior enjoys three, sometimes four cuts of hay each year.

-I have done the research, and according to Statistics Canada, each beef cow in Canada contributed $1768 to the Canadian economy in 2006.
+According to Statistics Canada, each beef cow in Canada contributed $1768 to the Canadian economy in 2006.
 Logic suggests that same impact has likely increased another 20 or 30% since.
-To take that piece out of the local economy will have a huge detrimental spinoff effect: the local bank, restaurant, grocery store, mechanic and countless other businesses would feel the hit.
+To take that piece out of the local economy would have a huge detrimental spinoff effect: the local bank, restaurant, grocery store, mechanic and countless other businesses would feel the hit.
 The beef cattle industry in the South Okanagan and South Similkameen contributes money to the local economy 365 days a year and has done so since the mid 1800′s.
-If you want more info on the history of ranching in the South Similkameen and South Okanagan Google “Richard Lowe Cawston”; ”Tom and Elizabeth Daly”; “William H. Lowe”; “Francis Xavier Richter”; “Barrington Price”; or “Emanuel Barcelo”.
-Those names are but an introduction.
+(If you want more info on the history of ranching in the South Similkameen and South Okanagan Google “Richard Lowe Cawston”; ”Tom and Elizabeth Daly”; “William H. Lowe”; “Francis Xavier Richter”; “Barrington Price”; or “Emanuel Barcelo”.
+Those names are but an introduction.)

 Regulation 16.
 (1) (u) of the Canada National Parks Act states: “(u) the control of domestic animals, including the impounding or destruction of such animals found at large;”.
 Domestic animals – including dogs – are not permitted to roam in a Canadian National Park.
 According to the National Parks Act, parks staff can simply destroy them